-Meeting the needs of all students is a priority of The Springfield Anglican College, and the school is committed to developing high-quality learning opportunities for students of high ability, in order for them to realise their potential.
-To facilitate this goal, students, parents and staff are supported to identify students of high potential, and to provide access to teaching, learning and program opportunities which meet their unique learning needs.
+Meeting the needs of all students is a priority of The Springfield Anglican College.
+We are committed to high-quality learning opportunities and for all students to realise their potential, talents and skills.
+To facilitate this goal, students, parents and staff are supported to identify student needs, and provide access to teaching, learning and program opportunities that meet their unique learning requirements.

-The Springfield Anglican College recognises the diverse learning needs of high ability students’ and provides environments and programming options to maximise both their learning outcomes, and support their social and emotional development.
-Identification of these students is developmentally appropriate, equitable and effective and is a collaborative process.
-Teaching and learning programs have been developed to employ grouping strategies, appropriate differentiation strategies for high ability learners, extension and enrichment of learning, and where appropriate, accelerated pathways, to cater to the needs of our high potential students.
+The Springfield Anglican College recognises the diverse learning needs of high ability students’ and provides environments to maximise their learning outcomes as well as support their social and emotional development.
+Teaching and learning programs are developed to employ grouping strategies, appropriate differentiation strategies for high ability learners, extension, and enrichment of learning within the classroom and through an extensive student life program.

-High potential students across the school are provided with a number of programs to extend and enrich their learning.
-TSAC is committed to ongoing professional development of staff in curriculum differentiation and strategies to support diverse learning needs, including the needs of high ability learners.
-Students may be provided with opportunities to be grouped with like minded peers to develop both their intellectual potential, and to support their social and emotional development.
+TSAC is committed to ongoing staff professional development in curriculum differentiation and strategies to support diverse learning needs, including those of high ability and exceptional learners.
+Students may also be provided with opportunities to be grouped with like-minded peers to develop both their intellectual potential, and to support their social and emotional development.

-Learning options which have been shown to be effective for high ability students include:
+Learning options that have been shown to be effective for high ability students include::

 - Extending and enriching content